What services does DCFNE provide?

-Why should I get the exam if I don’t plan to press charges?
+Why should my client(s) get an exam if they don’t plan to press charges?

-You may find it useful in divorce/custody matters or civil/temporary protection orders.
-You may also change your mind about pressing charges.
-Evidence will be held for 90 days even if you don’t report during that time (or until trial if you do).
+They may find it useful in divorce/custody matters or civil/temporary protection orders.
+They may also change their mind about pressing charges.
+Evidence will be held for a year even if they don’t report during that time (or until trial if they do).

 Are DCFNE forensic services available at any hospital?

-DCFNE partners with the Network for Victim Recovery of DC (NVRDC) to provide advocacy services to survivors of sexual assault.
-NVRDC will also provide transportation to MWHC via Uber to patients who are in need of a SANE exam.
+DCFNE partners with the Network for Victim Recovery of DC (NVRDC) to provide advocacy services to survivors of sexual assault and DC SAFE for survivors of intimate partner violence.
+NVRDC and DC SAFE are able to provide free transportation to MWHC via Uber to patients who are in need of an exam.